Contributing

 This guide to contributing to Q-CTRL projects is intended for all contributors—from external open source developers, to outside collaborators and, of course, members of the @qctrl team.

-When contributing to Q-CTRL projects, always bear in mind that Q-CTRL values the Three Virtues.
+When contributing to Q-CTRL projects, always bear in mind that Q-CTRL values the three virtues as they help us to build the thing right.

 As a contributor, you agree to abide by the terms of the projects specific license and our code of conduct.